 Before upload Firmware with Micropython you can update ST-Link Firmware on Nucleo board but this step is not obligated.

 Download and install on your computerr STM32 ST-LINK Utility software.
 Run application and choose ST-LINK -> Firmware Update.

 In new window ST-LINK Upgrade click on button Device Connect and Yes.
 Be sure is your Board is connected to computer via USB interface.
 After a few moments, we will receive information about the success of the operation.

 Now we can upload new Firmware with Micropython into our tagert microcontroler STM32F401RE.
 Download newest stable verion of firmware from official website here is a link.
 Download latest DFU image with Firmware for NUCLEO_F401RE board.
 In our case: NUCLEO_F401RE-20200902-v1.13.dfu

-For flash memory in our main microcontroller we use STM32 ST-LINK Utility Software (The same application as for the update ST-Link Firmware).
-Befor load new firmware into this application we must conwert DFU file into HEX file or S19 file.
+For flashing memory in our main microcontroller we use STM32 ST-LINK Utility Software (the same application as we use for the update ST-Link Firmware).
+Befor load new firmware into this application we must convert DFU file into HEX file or S19 file.
 This is necessary because the current version of STM32 ST-LINK Utility (v22.214.171.124) doesn’t support files with extension *.dfu.
 So we use other software to convert DFU to acceptable file format.

 Download and install DfuSe USB Software.
 Run sub-appliaction DFU File Manager and choose option: I want to EXTRACT S19, HEX or BIN files from a DFU one.